astrotutor9/Pico_Simple_Micropython_Rover/README.md

 This is the complete code do not rewrite the first two lines again.

 ```
+# A simple coding exercise to build a two wheeled rover using
+# a Raspberry Pi Pico in MicroPython

 from machine import Pin
 from time import sleep